 Using traveler’s checks

 Traveler’s checks aren’t widely accepted in Australia.
 This could make purchasing and cashing your checks a nuisance.
-Considering checks come with foreign transaction fees and with purchasing fees, they could become an expensive nuisance.
+Considering checks come with foreign transaction fees and purchasing fees, they could become more expensive than they’re worth.
 In Australia, the other payment options could be better alternatives.

 Paying with cash